Rashidun army: Infantry

 Rashidun soldier wearing an iron-bronze helmet, a chain mail hauberk, and leather lamellar armor.
 His sword hung from a baldric, and he carries a leather shield.

 The standing infantry lines formed the majority of the Rashidun army.
 They would make repeated charges and withdrawals known as karr wa farr, using spears and swords combined with arrow volleys to weaken the enemies and wear them out.
 However, the main energy had to still be conserved for a counterattack, supported by a cavalry charge, that would make flanking or encircling movements.

 Defensively, the Muslim spearman with their two and a half meter long spears would close ranks, forming a protective wall (Tabi'a) for archers to continue their fire.
-This close formation stood its ground remarkably well in the first four days of defence in the Battle of Yarmouk.
+This close formation stood its ground remarkably well in the first four days of defence in the Battle of the Yarmuk.

-Jandora noted the merit of individual skills, bravery, and discipline of Rashidun infantry as the main reason they won battle of Yarmouk.
+Jandora noted the merit of individual skills, bravery, and discipline of Rashidun infantry as the main reason they won battle of the Yarmuk.
 Jandora pointed out their quality to remain steadfast even against the onslaught of Byzantine cavalry charge, or even when facing the elephant corps of Sassanid.

 Infantry horses and camels

-Aside from Donner's report that each caliphate's soldiers possessed camels, Dr Lee Eysturlid noted the Diwan al Jund around 640 AD has recorded that each caliphate's soldiers already possessed horses.
+Aside from Donner's report that each caliphate's soldiers possessed camels, Dr Lee Eysturlid noted the Diwan al-Jund around 640 AD has recorded that each caliphate's soldiers already possessed horses.
 The camels mainly supplied from Al-Rabadha and Diriyah.